 A corner kick is given to the attacking team when a defending player last touches the ball before it goes over the end line.
 The offense then gets a free kick from the closest corner arc.

 A defense typically has more players near the goal on a corner kick, but the offense has the knowledge of what it is trying to do with the ball.

 Messiah College head soccer coach Brad McCarty recommends taking some of the defensive advantage away by being aggressive offensively.
-As an assistant coach, McCarty helped the Falcons win five NCAA Division III championships from 2002-08.
+McCarty has helped the Falcons win seven of their eight NCAA Division III championships as an assistant coach and head coach.